Doug Mientkiewicz: Broadcasting

 After retirement, Mientkiewicz worked as an analyst for the 2010 MLB post-season for CBSSports.com.
+He was hired in 2020 as an on-air personality for ESPN's ACC Network alongside Gaby Sanchez, Javier Lopez, and Adam Greenberg.

+Mientkiewicz has been a frequent and outspoken guest on former teammate A.J.
+Pierzynski's podcast Foul Territory.
+During his appearances, he has spoken out against the Red Sox organization's handling of the final out ball from the 2004 World Series.
+Mientkiewicz also voiced his displeasure with his former high school teammate Alex Rodriguez, saying he will "die a lonely man."
+Soon afterwards, he also criticized the Twins organization for the way it handled its top prospect Byron Buxton during his time as a manager in the minors.

 Coaching/managing

 Mientkiewicz made his coaching debut in 2012 in the Los Angeles Dodgers organization as the hitting coach of the rookie league Ogden Raptors in the Pioneer League.
-After 2012, he was hired by the Minnesota Twins organization as the Manager of the high-Class A Fort Myers Miracle, the team he played for in 1995–96 to start his baseball career.
-Mientikiewicz got the Miracle off to a fast start in 2013 as the team tied a franchise record by winning their first 14 games of the season (equaling the mark set in 1995 and tied in 2007) and ended April with a Minor League best 21 wins (21-4).
+After 2012, he was hired by the Minnesota Twins organization as the manager of the high-Class A Fort Myers Miracle, the team he played for in 1995–96 to start his baseball career.
+He got the Miracle off to a fast start in 2013 as the team tied a franchise record by winning their first 14 games of the season (equaling the mark set in 1995 and tied in 2007) and ended April with a Minor League best 21 wins (21-4).

 In October 2014, Mientkiewicz was a finalist to become the manager of the Minnesota Twins.
-Ultimately, Paul Molitor was selected as Twins manager, and Mientkiewicz managed the Double-A Chattanooga Lookouts in 2015–16 before returning to Fort Myers for a second term as the Miracle's skipper.
+Paul Molitor was selected as Twins manager, and Mientkiewicz managed the Double-A Chattanooga Lookouts in 2015–16 before returning to Fort Myers for a second term as the Miracle's skipper.
+In 2017, Mientkiewicz won Coach of the Year honors and made the Florida State League All-Star roster.
 He was fired after the 2017 season.

 On November 16, 2017, Mientkiewicz was named the manager of the Toledo Mud Hens, the Detroit Tigers' Triple-A affiliate.
 On October 31, 2019, he was fired by the Mud Hens.

+Mientkiewicz has served as a team manager for MLB's and USA Baseball's Prospect Development Pipeline League since 2022.